cabforum/smime/SBR.md

 a. `certificatePolicies` (SHALL be present)

    This extension SHOULD NOT be marked critical.
-It SHALL include only one of the reserved `policyIdentifiers` listed in [Section 7.1.6.1](#7161-reserved-certificate-policy-identifiers), and MAY contain one or more identifiers documented by the CA in its CP and/or CPS.
+It SHALL include exactly one of the reserved `policyIdentifiers` listed in [Section 7.1.6.1](#7161-reserved-certificate-policy-identifiers), and MAY contain one or more identifiers documented by the CA in its CP and/or CPS.

    If the value of this extension includes a `PolicyInformation` which contains a qualifier of type `id-qt-cps` (OID: 1.3.6.1.5.5.7.2.1), then the value of the qualifier SHALL be a HTTP or HTTPS URL for the Issuing CA's CP and/or CPS, Relying Party Agreement, or other pointer to online policy information provided by the Issuing CA. If a qualifier of type `id-qt-unotice` (OID: 1.3.6.1.5.5.7.2.2) is included, then it SHALL contain `explicitText` and SHALL NOT contain `noticeRef`.